 Kentucky Community Property Trust

-In Kentucky, a married couple is able to opt in to community property treatment by creating a valid trust.
+In Kentucky, a married couple is able to opt into community property treatment by creating a valid trust.
 Spouses must ensure the following under this legislation to build a valid community property trust:

 • One or both spouses must transfer the assets to the trust.